FBI documents detail how the Russians try to recruit spies

 He has also called a FISA warrant on his communications reported by The Washington Post "unjustified," and rejected suggestions that he may have been acting as a foreign agent.

 But what the FBI documents outline is the strategy behind how Russian agents marked him as a target.
-The techniques used in the attempt to recruit Page are similar to those employed by Cold War-era KGB operatives, a former counter-intelligence official told CNN.
+The techniques used in the attempt to recruit Page are similar to those employed by Cold War-era KGB operatives, a former counterintelligence official told CNN.

 Step 1: Building a relationship